 Thank you so much for agreeing to discuss your career and this outstanding novel with me.

-Ben Lieberman earned a B.S. in Journalism from the University of Maryland and further developed his writing skills through courses at Columbia University, NYU and writers workshops.
 His professional career in bond trading brings a fresh perspective to fiction by harnessing the cynical, volatile and cutthroat nature of the trading floor.
 Ben currently resides in Chappaqua, NY.